pretzelhammer/chat-server/readme.md

 There's a big issue in our random name generation.
 It's a [Birthday Problem](https://en.wikipedia.org/wiki/Birthday_problem) just in different clothes.
 Even if we have 600 unique adjectives and 250 unique animals and we can generate 150k unique names using those, we'd expect the probability of a collision in the first 1k generated names to be very low, right?
 Unfortunately no, after generating just 460 names there's already a >50% chance that there will be a collision, and after generating just 1k names the probability of a collision is >96%.
 More collisions means more time threads will spend fighting to find a unique name for every user that joins the server as the number of active users on the server climbs.

-Anyway, I refactored the name generation to iterate through all possible name combinations in a pseudo-random fashion, so the generated names still appear random but now we can guarantee that for 600 unique adjectives and 250 unique animals that we will generate 150k unique names in a row without any collisions.
+I refactored the name generation to iterate through all possible name combinations in a pseudo-random fashion, so the generated names still appear random but now we can guarantee that for 600 unique adjectives and 250 unique animals that we will generate 150k unique names in a row without any collisions.

 #### System allocator -> jemalloc